Pyrdacor/freeserf.net/Issues.md

     - Too much buildings and too few expansion to keep all those buildings inside borders.
     - A stock should be build after x buildings have been built
 - Higher characters should be smarter in general than lower characters
-    - Sollok the Joker seem to lose against much lower characters (at least in building huts)
+    - Sollok the Joker seems to lose against much lower characters (at least in building huts)
 - Non-hard-times AIs with low materials should not plan many buildings and then all materials are gone
 - Maybe smart AIs should hold enough planks to rebuild a destroyed sawmill and lumberjack.
 	- This is only necessary if an enemy is near enough.